ishtatann/SpaceTradersUnitySDK/docs/ContractTerms.md

 # SpaceTradersUnitySDK.Model.ContractTerms
-Terms of the contract needed to fulfill it.
+The terms to fulfill the contract.

 ## Properties